hughbromund/FINEX/backend/README.md

 JSON Format (Output):
 {
-    "status": "user not logged in!"
+    "status": "No user logged in."
 }

 ### /auth/user